RodyXie/tswd-portfolio-templates/final-project-part-one.md

 ## AI acknowledgements

-I used ChatGPT to brainstorm and refine the scope of my project, identify potential public data sources, and organize the initial story structure.
+I used AI to refine the scope of my project, identify potential public data sources, and organize the initial story structure.
 I reviewed and revised the generated material and verified the data sources used for the project.